 Between rounds, players are happy to let curious travelers give it a try.

-Rick: Okay here we go, ready here we go.
+Rick: OK here we go, ready, here we go.
 Like so?

 Through most of the 14th century the Catholic Church was run from here in Avignon.
 In 1309, the French-born pope Clement V decided to move the papacy from Rome to Avignon.
 All of Europe recognized Clement as the legitimate pope.